laurensmichielsen/Hallucination-Evaluation-And-Multi-Agent-System/README.md

 ### Run on Google Colab (Preferred: A100 GPU)
 This project is designed to run on **Google Colab**, preferably using an **A100 GPU** for best performance.

-1. Upload all project files (including `multi_agent_documented.ipynb` and the document folders) to your Colab environment.
+1. Upload all repository files to your Colab environment.
-2. Open the notebook and set the runtime to **GPU (A100 if available)**.
+2. Set the runtime to **GPU (A100 if available)**.
-3. **Do not forget to add your Hugging Face access token** (required for model loading):
+3. **Do not forget to add your Hugging Face access token**, required for loading models:
-   - Store it as an environment variable (`HF_TOKEN`) or
+   - Store it as an environment variable (`HF_TOKEN`), or
-   - Add it securely in the notebook using Colab secrets.
+   - Add it securely using Colab secrets.
-4. Install the required dependencies in the first code cell.
-5. Execute all cells sequentially.
+4. Run the notebooks or Python scripts sequentially.

+---

 ### User Interface (Gradio)
+For the multi-agent system:

-In the **final code cell**, the system launches a **Gradio web interface**.
+- In the **final code cell**, a **Gradio web interface** is launched.

-- A **Gradio link** will appear in the output after execution.
+- A public **Gradio link** will appear in the output.
-- Click the link to interact with the multi-agent system through a browser-based UI.
+- Click the link to interact with the system through a browser-based UI.
-- The UI allows you to submit medical questions or clinical cases and view responses generated by the multi-agent pipeline.

-No local setup is required when running through Google Colab.
+---

+## Evaluation Criteria
+Evaluation across all components focuses on:
+- hallucination reduction
+- grounding to external context
+- multi-step reasoning quality
+- safety and clarity of outputs

+---

+## Technologies Used

+- **Python** – Core implementation language
+- **Google Colab** – GPU-based execution environment (A100 preferred)
+- **HuggingFace Transformers & Hub** – Model loading, tokenization, and inference
+- **Retrieval-Augmented Generation (RAG)** – Document-grounded generation
+- **Contrastive Decoding** – Inference-time hallucination reduction
+- **Multi-Agent Prompt Engineering** – Role-aligned specialist, doctor, and nurse agents
+- **LangChain / LangGraph–style Orchestration** – Structured multi-step agent pipelines (conceptually inspired)
+- **Gradio** – Web-based user interface

+---

+## Limitations
+- Results depend on document quality and retrieval accuracy
+- Contrastive decoding requires careful tuning
+- Intended for **research and educational use only**

+---

+## Summary
+This repository demonstrates how **retrieval, decoding strategies, and multi-agent architectures** can work together to improve the reliability and safety of LLM-based generative AI systems.